 Vetting a Volunteer for Your Club, Team, or Cause

 But a volunteer isn't a neutral extra pair of hands.
-The moment they put on the club shirt, they are the club to everyone watching.
+The moment they pull on the club shirt, they are the club to everyone watching.
 They stand next to your members, sometimes near children, often unsupervised for stretches.
-And if their public life turns out to be full of the exact things your cause stands against, that becomes your problem the day someone notices — which, with volunteers who represent you in public, is always eventually.
+And if their public life turns out to be full of the exact things your cause stands against, that becomes your problem the day someone notices — which, with volunteers who represent you in public, always happens eventually.

 Why volunteers deserve a real look